 John Chrysostom was exiled into Anatolia.
 However, the night he left the city, there was a terrible earthquake.
 Everyone was scared, including the Empress.
 This disaster was interpreted by the people of the city as the wrath of God.
 Therefore, John was recalled and his position and reputation restored.
 But peace would not last long.

 Aelia Eudoxia continued the same flamboyant life and John continued to criticize.
 A statue of Aelia Eudoxia was erected in the square near Hagia Sophia, the most sacred temple of the period.
 For John, this was clearly an insult.
 John suggested that Aelia Eudoxia brought back pagan rituals.
 This time the conflict would have irreversible consequences.

-John Chrysostom was first exiled to Cappadocia.
+John Chrysostom was first exiled from Constantinople to Cappadocia.
 However, the people of the capital protested this decision.
 After a while, the protests turned into clashes.
-A fire broke out in Hagia Sophia (1st generation building) due to riots and clashes in the city and the church was devastated.
+A fire broke out in Hagia Sophia (1st generation building) due to riots in the city and the church was devastated.

 Emperor Arcadius decided to exile John further because of events in the capital.
 This was also due to the fact that John complained about the emperor and the empress to the Pope and the leading religious authorities of the time.
 John’s letters to religious authorities such as Rome, Milan and Aquileia disturbed the palace.
 Because many religious leaders, especially the Pope, condemned the emperor for his actions.

 John died on his way to the exile in Georgia.
 (407) He had severe illnesses from his days as a monk, and his body could not bear this journey.
 Ironically, Empress Eudoxia died shortly thereafter.